 Enjoy Flexible Scheduling

-You can transition from an RN to a BSN in just one year, or you can take part-time courses over the course of four years.
+You can transition from an RN to a BSN in just one year or take part-time courses over four years.
 Some on-campus programs offer a flexible schedule, but online RN to BSN opportunities allow you to take courses that fit your shift schedule.

 If you work night shifts, it can be difficult to find a convenient time to take college courses.
 Don’t let your scheduling conflict with coursework, but study online to continue to move forward in your nursing career.